Letter from Birmingham Jail: Summary and themes

 The clergymen also disapproved of tensions created by public actions such as sit-ins and marches.
 King confirmed that he and his fellow demonstrators were indeed using nonviolent direct action in order to create "constructive" tension.
 The tension was intended to compel meaningful negotiation with the white power structure without which true civil rights could never be achieved.
-Citing previous failed negotiations, King wrote that the Black community was left with "no alternative".
+Citing previous failed negotiations, King wrote that the black community was left with "no alternative".
 "We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed."

 The clergymen also disapproved of the timing of public actions.
 In response, King said that recent decisions by the SCLC to delay its efforts for tactical reasons showed that it was behaving responsibly.
 He also referred to the broader scope of history, when "'Wait' has almost always meant 'Never.'"
 Declaring that African Americans had waited for the God-given and constitutional rights long enough, King quoted "one of our distinguished jurists" that "justice too long delayed is justice denied."
-Listing numerous ongoing injustices toward Black people, including himself, King said, "Perhaps it is easy for those who have never felt the stinging darts of segregation to say, 'Wait.'"
+Listing numerous ongoing injustices toward black people, including himself, King said, "Perhaps it is easy for those who have never felt the stinging darts of segregation to say, 'Wait.'"
 Along similar lines, King also lamented the "myth concerning time" by which white moderates assumed that progress toward equal rights was inevitable and so assertive activism was unnecessary.
 King called it a "tragic misconception of time" to assume that its mere passage "will inevitably cure all ills".
-Progress takes time as well as the "tireless efforts" of dedicated people of good will.
+King wrote that progress takes time as well as the "tireless efforts" of dedicated people of good will.

 Against the clergymen's assertion that demonstrations could be illegal, King argued that civil disobedience was not only justified in the face of unjust laws but also was necessary and even patriotic: "The answer lies in the fact that there are two types of laws: just and unjust.
 I would be the first to advocate obeying just laws.
 One has not only a legal but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.
 I would agree with St. Augustine that 'an unjust law is no law at all.'"
 Anticipating the claim that one cannot determine such things, he again cited Christian theologian Thomas Aquinas by saying any law not rooted in "eternal law and natural law" is not just, while any law that "uplifts human personality" is just.
 Segregation undermines human personality, ergo, is unjust.
 Furthermore, he wrote: "I submit that an individual who breaks a law that conscience tells him is unjust, and who willingly accepts the penalty of imprisonment in order to arouse the conscience of the community over its injustice, is in reality expressing the highest respect for law."